OpenHUTB/carla_doc/docs/build_linux.md

 ### Set Unreal Engine environment variable

-For CARLA to find the correct installation of Unreal Engine, we need to set the CARLA environment variable.
+For Carla to find the correct installation of Unreal Engine, we need to set the Carla environment variable.

 To set the variable for this session only: